This article is about generative AI, a rapidly moving and controversial domain of computer science. Some facts and opinions may quickly get outdated.

 - Ubuntu 26.04 beta, Live USB, no internet connection since startup

-- 10 attempts for each backend and model
+I’ve run the same benchmark 10 times, for each backend and model.

 Results